 The multi collagen blend also includes a wider range of collagen types than you’d encounter in a normal collagen supplement, thanks to the broad range of sources (eggs, fish, and plant sources).

-If you want a broad range of benefits from a collagen supplement, this should be a supplement you consider.
+If you want a broad range of benefits from a collagen supplement, this is a strong contender.

 Zhou Collagen Peptides is one of the few collagen peptide supplements that goes out of its way to ensure purity and quality by having a third-party lab test its collagen for purity and amino acid content.

 This means you don’t have to worry about the presence of things like toxic heavy metals, which some nutritionists have expressed concern over.
 Heavy metals can accumulate in animal bones, so there is worry—mostly theoretical—that some of this may end up in collagen peptides.
 Not a concern with Zhou.

 It’s definitely the best unflavored powder-based collagen peptide supplement that comes from a single source.